May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Evaluation

-We perform our evaluation over a range of different attacker budgets.
+\textbf{SecAlign - Attack Success Rate.} We perform our evaluation over a range of different attacker budgets and prefix-suffix configuratons.
 The results are as shown in \cref{tab:asrs_secalign}.
 With the default budget and configuration as in the original SecAlign paper, we can break $\mathbf{75\%}$ of the examples for the defended Mistral model and $\mathbf{20\%}$ of the examples for the defended Llama-3 model.
 Both of these numbers outperform the baseline success rate achieved by GCG.
 Further, by increasing the budget by just $5$ tokens, we can increase the success rate for the defended Llama-3 model to $\mathbf{57.5\%}$